Ir al contenido principal

 7 Times Bollywood Paid an Ode to Same-Sex Love Stories

-Shubh Mangal Zyada Saavdhan
+Shubh Mangal Zyada Saavdhan (2020)

 A blockbuster by Ayushmann Khurrana, Shubh Mangal Zyada Saavdhan has been the bridge between the society and queer community at large.
 While many movies before have served the LGBTQIA+ purpose of education, the casting of mainstream actors in this film was a much-needed gust of fresh air that did not only serve a niche audience but the Indian cinema crowd in general.
 The film strikes the right chord with reality where the protagonists normalise homosexuality for parents and relatives, who, in turn, dismiss same-sex love as a ‘disease’ until they finally accept it - ending on a happy and more affirmative note.

-Ek Ladki Ko Dekha Toh Aisa Laga
+Ek Ladki Ko Dekha Toh Aisa Laga (2019)

-Margarita With A Straw
+Margarita With A Straw (2014)

 Directed by Shonali Bose, Margarita With A Straw portrays the efforts of a woman who is exploring her sexual identity.
 The film revolves around Laila (Kalki Koechlin), an Indian woman with cerebral palsy, who falls in love with a blind Pakistani girl (Sayani Gupta).
-Laila is an unapologetic teenager who refuses to be ashamed about her condition and does not accept an award for it.
+Laila is an unapologetic teenager who refuses to be ashamed of her condition and does not accept an award.
 She shares a close relationship with her mother, so much so that she lectures her mother for invading her privacy while she is watching porn.
 At one point in the movie, she also confesses that she is bisexual to her mother.
 This relationship is a poster relationship for many families and an inspiration for the families to work towards providing each other a safe space - a place they can rely on, come what may.
-Laila’s journey from being a protected teenager in Delhi to a liberated woman in New York, and discovering her sexual orientation is what makes this worth a watch.
+Laila’s journey from being a protected teenager in Delhi to a liberated woman in New York and discovering her sexual orientation is what makes this worth a watch.

-Aligarh
+Aligarh (2015)

-Bombay Talkies
+Bombay Talkies (2013)

-My Brother Nikhil
+My Brother, Nikhil (2005)

 These pathbreaking movies are each a narrative of the society we dwell in and the way same-sex love has meandered its way through the differences of the generations and socio-cultural circumstances.
 These movies celebrate #LoveIsLove and normalise the concept of same-sex love despite what the conventions would want you to believe.